marcojakob/hugo-lambda-function/README.md

 3. Enter "lambdaLocks" as table name (this name must be entered exactly like this).
 4. Enter "id" as the primary key String.
 5. Click "Create".

+### Step 9: Create the S3 Bucket

+1. Opent the AWS S3 console.
+2. Click "Create Bucket".
+3. Choose a "Bucket Name".
+**Important:** The bucket name must be the same as the GitHub repository name.
+And for S3 to work as a static website host the name must be the same as the domain.
+4. The "Region" should preferably be the same as the location of the Lambda function (for better sync performance).

 That's it.
 Now run some tests by commiting to your GitHub repository.